 Stepping on a no man’s land with no tools or knowledge to survive environmental hazards and adjust to life is exactly how newbies feel as they tread with caution on the unfamiliar ground called “offshore outsourcing”.

-Unlike ISVs and experienced IT companies that have long captured all the giants on the ground and developed best practices for cooperation with outsourcing vendors, newcomers are still struggling with outsourcing management.
+Unlike Independent Software Vendors and experienced IT companies that have long captured all the giants on the ground and developed best practices for cooperation with outsourcing vendors, newcomers are still struggling with outsourcing management.
 Years of work on multiple projects have taught Agiliway team that most newcomers are drawing a blank on how to work with remote teams, collaborate across time zones and create a consistent workflow.

 Newcomers to the offshore IT outsourcing market are either IT startups or end-user clients looking to Ukraine for expertise and cost-effective software development service.
 On local markets of the US, Germany, France or UK such expertise usually comes with a high price tag, while skills may not be available internally.